SeldonIO/alibi/CONTRIBUTING.md

 - If the registered public SSH key is not your default private SSH key, you will need to specify the path manually, like so: ssh -i <path-to-key> <tmate-connection-string>.
 - Once you have finished debugging, you can continue the workflow (i.e. let the full build CI run) by running `touch continue` whilst in the root directory (`~/work/alibi/alibi`).
 This will close the tmate session.
-- This new capability is currently temperamental on the `MacOS` build due to [this issue](https://github.com/mxschmitt/action-tmate/issues/69).
-If the MacOS build fails all the builds are failed.
-If this happens, it is recommended to retrigger only the workflow build of interest e.g. `ubuntu-latest, 3.10`, and then follow the instructions above from step 3.

 ## Optional Dependencies